 What about meat scraps?

-How can I tell if food is still safe?
+How can I tell whether it's still good?

-Reducing food waste isn’t about perfection—it’s about small, consistent habits.
-From planning meals to loving leftovers, every step helps your wallet, your health, and the planet.
+It is not about doing it perfectly, but doing it consistently.
+From planning meals to enjoying leftovers, each step helps your wallet, your health, and the planet.

 Start with one hack today.
-Maybe set up an “Eat First” box, or freeze that half-used bag of veggies before it spoils.
-Soon, you’ll realize that cutting food waste is less about sacrifice and more about creativity.
+Establish an 'eat first' box or freeze half a bag of vegetables to prevent wasted food.
+Before long, you will find that easing food waste is less about loss and more about using creativity.